MSIA/lgo4950_msia_text_analytics_2021/Independent project/README.md

 The below file includes step-by-step instructions to running this framework and launching a Dockerized product for exploration.

+Please note that some data files such as GLOVE embeddings and raw Amazon reviews (too large to be hosted on github) should be added to the data folder prior to running.

-However, some explanatory files (including a full report and literature review notes) are available in the ``` deliverables``` folder
+Some explanatory files (including a full report and literature review notes) are available in the ``` deliverables``` folder

 ## Structure of repository